zrussell64/ide-configs/README.md

-# IDE Configuration Settings
+# IDE Configuration Settings & Shortcuts

-This is a list of the extensions, settings, keyboard shortcuts, and actions I use with my development environments.
+This is a list of the extensions, keyboard shortcuts, actions, and other useful settings I use in my development environments.
 I thought it would be much easier to put them all in an easily-accessible list instead of trying to remember every setting and extension, and then hunt them down again when I migrate to a new machine or have to reinstall an editor.

 ## Visual Studio 2017/2019